 10 – 11.30am banking tour led by London Mining Network (TBC)

-Speakers: Lise Autogena, Bobby Banerjee, Suzanne Dahliwal, Gaia Foundation, Que Kenny, London Mining Network, Margarida Mendes, Anihoa Montoya, Rachel O’Reilly, Pluriversal Radio, Louise Purbrick, Xavier Ribas, Elena Solis (Ecologistas en Acción)
+Speakers: Lise Autogena, Bobby Banerjee, Suzanne Dhaliwal, Gaia Foundation, Que Kenny, London Mining Network, Margarida Mendes, Ainhoa Montoya, Rachel O’Reilly, Pluriversal Radio, Louise Purbrick, Xavier Ribas, Elena Solis (Ecologistas en Acción)